Characterization of eventually periodic modules in the singularity categories: Applications

 \begin{proof} Assume that $\gldim \L = \infty$.
 It follows from the proof of \cite[Proposition 3.8]{Shen_2015} that there exists an idempotent $f \in \L$ such that $f\L f$ is a connected self-injective Nakayama $k$-algebra and such that $\L f$ is a projective $(f\L f)^{\rm op}$-module.
 Note that the exact functor $i_{\lambda}:=\L f \otimes_{f \L f}-: f\L f\mod \rightarrow \L\mod$ naturally induces a triangle functor, still denoted by $i_{\lambda}$, $D^{\rm b}(f \L f\mod) \rightarrow D^{\rm b}(\L\mod)$ preserving perfect complexes.
 By \cite[Theorem 3.11]{Shen_2015}, the functor $i_{\lambda}:f \L f\mod \rightarrow \L\mod$ induces a singular equivalence between $f \L f$ and $\L$, that is, the induced triangle functor $D_{\rm sg}(i_{\lambda}):D_{\rm sg}(f \L f) \rightarrow D_{\rm sg}(\L)$ is an equivalence.
 Then \cite[Theorem 4.2]{Shen_2020} yields $\injdim_{\L}\frac{\L/ \L f \L}{J(\L/ \L f \L)} < \infty,$ so that one concludes from \cite[Theorem 4.2]{Qin_2021} that $\L$ and $f \L f$ are singularly equivalent of Morita type with level. \end{proof}

 \begin{rem} {\rm Let $k$ be a field.
-The statement of Lemma \ref{claim_35} still holds for finite dimensional connected Nakayama $k$-algebras $\L$ such that the semisimple quotients $\L/\rad\L$ are separable over $k$.
+The statement of Lemma \ref{claim_35} still holds for finite dimensional connected Nakayama $k$-algebras $\L$ such that the semisimple quotients $\L/J(\L)$ are separable over $k$.
 As such $k$-algebras, there are finite dimensional connected Nakayama $k$-algebras given by quivers with relations. }\end{rem}

-Using a result of Asashiba \cite{Asa99}, we are able to classify $\CN$ up to singular equivalence of Morita type with level.
+Using a result of Asashiba \cite{Asa99}, we can classify $\CN$ up to singular equivalence of Morita type with level.
 We notice that $\CN$ is not closed under singular equivalence of Morita type with level (see Example \ref{example_3}).

 \begin{theo} The algebras $k$ and $k Z_{e} / R^{N}$ with $e\geq 1$ and $N\geq 2$ form a complete set of representatives of pairwise different equivalence classes of finite dimensional connected Nakayama $k$-algebras under singular equivalence of Morita type with level. \end{theo}